BPHL-Molecular/Sanibel/README.md

 ## Version updates
     https://github.com/BPHL-Molecular/Sanibel.wiki.git

-#### Note: some sample data files can be found in directory /fastqs/sample_data.
+#### Note1: some sample data files can be found in directory /fastqs/sample_data.
 If you want to use these data for pipeline test, please copy them to the directory /fastqs.
+#### Note2: If you want to get email notification when the pipeline running ends, please replace <EMAIL> with your email address in the line "#SBATCH --mail-user=<EMAIL>" in the batch file that you will run (namely, sanibel.sh, sanibel_illumina.sh, sanibel_docker.sh, or sanibel_illumina_docker.sh).
+#### Note3: For UF HiPerGator users, you can use "module load nextflow" to load the Nextflow in your current section, so that you donot need to install Nextflow by yourself.
+#### Note4: If you want to shorten the running time, you may increase the memeory and cpus settings in the batch file that you will use.
+By default, memory=64gb, cpus=20, For example, you can increase the memory to 128gb by setting "#SBATCH --mem=28gb" in sanibel.sh or sanibel_illumina.sh.